zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 ## Conclusion

-If you do not have modern SOC with enough budget, most probably your environment lacks a full detection engineering pipeline with a structured data lake and scalable SIEM backend; this approach fills a critical operational gap.
+If you do not have a modern SOC with enough budget, most probably your environment lacks a full detection engineering pipeline with a structured data lake and scalable SIEM backend; this approach fills a critical operational gap.

 - It supports structured queries on `.json.gz` Wazuh archives
 - It offers a better investigation experience than `zgrep` or scripting